 - Payments are not remitted to the Program Sponsor until fees have been paid in full.

 - Aid packages are credited as usual toward your Wofford invoice.
-Financial Aid uses the cost sheet provided by the Office of Programs Abroad to determine exact amounts.
+Financial Aid uses the cost sheet provided by the Office of International Programs to determine exact amounts.

 - Any aid that results in an overage will be refunded and mailed to the student’s home address upon finalization of financial aid and registration (around mid-semester).